OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-06.md

 ## Judges 6:7

-When the Israelites cried out to the Lord because of Midian,
+As the Israelites cried out to the Lord due to Midian's oppression,

 ## Judges 6:8